codevibesmatter/admin-cloudflare/apps/api/README.md

 The API is deployed to Cloudflare Workers.
 Ensure:
 1. All environment variables are set in Cloudflare dashboard
-2. D1 database is created and migrations are applied
+2. Turso database URL and auth token are configured
 3. Clerk keys are configured for production environment